The best bistros in Paris

 The French invented the bistro.
 So a visit to Paris without enjoying this delightful gastronomic custom would be unthinkable (find a different bistro each day of your trip, preferably).

-With so many to choose from in Paris, and with so much good food around, you’re unlikely to choose badly.
-But if you want to know the really good, most authentic eateries on offer, here’s our list of favourites.
+With so many to choose from, and with so much good food around, you’re unlikely to choose badly.
+But if you want to know the really good, most authentic eateries on offer, here’s our list of the best bistros in Paris.

 From the outside, Jaja is easy to miss.
 But the best things come in small, hidden packages and this is one of them.
 The tiny doorway leads away from the hustle and bustle of the Marais and into a sweet little courtyard for peaceful alfresco dining.